lebigot/realtime_annotate/README.rst

-automatically start and stop the player when starting and stopping the `annotation process`_, and can set the player's play head when moving through annotations or when the annotation timer is set to a different time (either to an absolute time or when moving back and forward in time during the annotation process).  *MIDI instruments* can be automatically controlled with the `provided MIDI controller <midi_player.py>`_.
+automatically start and stop the player when starting and stopping the `annotation process`_, and can set the player's play head when moving through annotations or when the annotation timer is set to a different time (either to an absolute time or when navigating back or forward in time during the annotation process).  *MIDI instruments* can be automatically controlled with the `provided MIDI controller <midi_player.py>`_.
 Users can control *other kinds of players* by writing a few Python functions.

 ..
 Concrete implementation details and features: